vladimir-kozyrev/github-pr-activity/README.md

 Resulting report
 ----------------

-In the end, you will get a PDF document with a number of PRs submitted by the team members.
+In the end, you will get a PDF document showing a number of PRs submitted by the team members.
 Each repo will be locted on its own page.

 ![Example pie chart](https://i.postimg.cc/Y9LFr2gm/example.png "Example pie chart")